 For example the following command would submit up to 5

-hello operations, where a is less than 5.
+hello operations, where the state point key a is less than 5.

 ~/my_project $ python project.py submit -o hello -n 5 -f a.\$lt 5

-The submission scripts are generated using the same templating system like the
+The submission scripts are generated using the same templating system as the

 --test option to pre-view the generated submission scripts on screen instead of submitting them.